puffyCid/artemis-api/artemis-docs/docs/Contributing/building.md

 1. Install [NodeJS](https://nodejs.org/en).
 Required to install TailWindCSS and DaisyUI
+2. Install [Insomnia](https://github.com/Kong/insomnia).
+You do not need an account.
+Local Scratch Pad works fine.
-2. Add WASM support for Rust `rustup target add wasm32-unknown-unknown`
+3. Add WASM support for Rust `rustup target add wasm32-unknown-unknown`
-3. Install TailWindCSS `npm install -D tailwindcss`
+4. Install TailWindCSS `npm install -D tailwindcss`
-4. Install DaisyUI `npm i -D daisyui@latest`
+5. Install DaisyUI `npm i -D daisyui@latest`
-5. Install Typography `npm install -D @tailwindcss/typography`
+6. Install Typography `npm install -D @tailwindcss/typography`
-6. Install [Trunk](https://trunkrs.dev/).
-Required to compile webui to web assembly
+7. Install [Trunk](https://trunkrs.dev/).
+Required to compile the webui to web assembly
-7. Build the entire project with `just build`
+8. Build the entire project with `just build` or build only the server with `just server`

+### Server Interaction

+Download and import the Insomnia config from the repository to interact with the server.